mwvgroup/Pitt-Google-Broker/README.md

 conda deactivate  # Exit the environment
 ```

-Note that for older versions of `conda` you may have to use the depricated commands `source activate` to activate the environment.
+Note that for older versions of `conda` you may have to use the deprecated commands `source activate` to activate the environment.

-While still in the new environment, the next step is to set the GCP project ID as an enviromental variable.
+While still in the new environment, the next step is to set the GCP project ID as an environmental variable.
 This can be achieved by running the following after replacing `YOUR_PROJECT_ID` with the appropriate value:

 ```bash
 # Go to the environment's home directory